 Erysipelas of the face must be differentiated from herpes zoster Herpes Zoster Herpes zoster is infection that results when varicella-zoster virus reactivates from its latent state in a posterior dorsal root ganglion.
 Symptoms usually begin with pain along the affected... read more , angioedema Angioedema Angioedema is edema of the deep dermis and subcutaneous tissues.
-It is usually an acute mast cell–mediated reaction caused by exposure to drug, venom, dietary, pollen, or animal dander allergens... read more , and contact dermatitis Contact Dermatitis Contact dermatitis is inflammation of the skin caused by direct contact with irritants (irritant contact dermatitis) or allergens (allergic contact dermatitis).
+It is usually an acute but sometimes a chronic mast cell–mediated reaction caused by exposure to a drug (eg, angiotensin-converting... read more , and contact dermatitis Contact Dermatitis Contact dermatitis is inflammation of the skin caused by direct contact with irritants (irritant contact dermatitis) or allergens (allergic contact dermatitis).
 Symptoms include pruritus and... read more .
-Diffuse inflammatory breast cancer Symptoms and Signs Breast cancer most often involves glandular breast cells in the ducts or lobules.
+Diffuse inflammatory breast cancer Symptoms and Signs Breast cancers are most often epithelial tumors involving the ducts or lobules.
 Most patients present with an asymptomatic mass discovered during examination or screening mammography.
 Diagnosis... read more may also be mistaken for erysipelas.

 Antibiotics of choice for erysipelas include the following (1 Treatment reference Erysipelas is a type of superficial cellulitis with dermal lymphatic involvement.
 Diagnosis is clinical.
 Treatment is with oral or IV antibiotics.
 (See also Overview of Bacterial Skin Infections... read more ):